 Arashi-Do Karate passes 70 black belts in the organization and has ten schools.

-Mr. Gary Vig and Mr. Mike Bonde both achieve Black Belts in Mixed Martial Arts (Shoot Wrestling).2000
+Mr. Gary Vig and Mr. Mike Bonde achieve Black Belt level grading in a Mixed Martial Art (Shoot wrestling).2000

-The five directors of Arashi Do travel to numerous seminars and conferences around the world to continue their Martial Arts education.2001
+The 5 directors travel to numerous seminars and conferences to continue their martial arts education.

-The BBCC appoints new Black Belts to continue research and development and refine future Martial Arts programs.
+The B.B.C.C. charges new Black Belts with research and development to refine future martial arts programs.

-Mr. Chris Bonde starts actively pursuing Muay Thai training and research for Arashi Do and the BBCC.
+Mr. Chris Bonde starts actively pursuing Muay Thai training and research for the B.B.C.C.

-Mr. Mike Yackulic starts actively pursuing Brazilian Jiu Jitsu training and research for Arashi Do and the BBCC.
+Mr. Mike Yackulic starts actively pursuing Brazilian Jiu Jitsu training and research for the BBCC.

 Mr. Steven Hart retires from the BBCC.
 The BBCC then proceeds with four members.2002

-2004 – Mr. Mike Yackulic and Ms. Lynn Jennyc become the next to own an Arashi-Do School.
+2004 – Mr. Mike Yackulic and Ms. Lynn Jennyc become the next to own an Arashi-Do franchise.

-Mr. Mike Yackulic travels to Brazil to train Brazilian Jiu Jistu (BJJ) and explore an opportunity to partner with Behring Jiu Jitsu.2004
+Mr. Mike Yackulic travels to Brazil to train BJJ and explore an opportunity of partnership with Behring Jiu Jitsu.2004

-2005 – The Arashi-Do BBCC officially changes the name from Arashi-Do Karate to Arashi-Do Martial Arts.
+The Arashi-Do B.B.C.C. officially changes the name from Arashi-Do Karate to Arashi-Do Martial Arts.

-Mr Gary Vig wins a gold medal at the WKA World Championships in Spain
+Mr. Gary Vig competes and wins a gold medal at the WKA World Championship in Benidorm, Spain.

-Arashi-Do Martial Arts joins forces with the Canadian Ging Wu Martial Arts Association.
+Arashi-Do becomes affiliated with the Canadian Ging Wu Martial Arts Association.

-Mr. Chris Bonde receives Black Prajied in Muay Thai from the World Muay Thai Council (WMC) vice president Stephan Fox in Bangkok.
+Mr. Chris Bonde achieves Black Prajied in Muay Thai from the WMC vice president Stephan Fox in Bangkok, Thailand.

 Mr. Dean Forsyth retires from the BBCC.
 The BBCC then proceeds with three members.